David Edgar Guyton: Career

 Guyton initially taught French and German at BMC; later he taught English and education classes.
-Eventually history and economics became his areas of concentration..
+Eventually history and economics became his areas of concentration.

 Guyton was the local correspondent for The Commercial Appeal and the Jackson Daily News, primarily writing Sunday features and spot news.
 He also wrote for The Times-Picayune, The Birmingham Age-Herald, and The Southern Sentinel newspapers.
 His contributions to The Commercial Appeal spanned more than 50 years, and in 1959 that newspaper designated him correspondent emeritus.

 He wrote poems that were published in anthologies, magazines, and newspapers, and he was the author of one book.
 Mother Berry of Blue Mountain, a biography of Modena Lowery Berry was published by Broadman Press in 1943.
 A columnist wrote in The Birmingham Age-Herald, "It is not a sentimental book but a simple one of a strong and beautiful character."

 Guyton was elected president of the Bank of Blue Mountain on January 17, 1933.
-An item in the The Toronto Daily Star about the election noted that Guyton "will continue his scholastic and newspaper work" and concluded, "He rather likes to have even his spare moments fully occupied."
+An item in The Toronto Daily Star about the election noted that Guyton "will continue his scholastic and newspaper work" and concluded, "He rather likes to have even his spare moments fully occupied."
 He later became the bank's chief executive officer also.

 Civic activities

 When Guyton was president of the Rotary Club in Ripley, Mississippi, that club won the President's Award.
-He was district governor of Rotary International in 1951-1952, the first blind man to hold that position.
+He was district governor of Rotary International in 1951–1952, the first blind man to hold that position.
 His speeches at Rotary meetings tended to reflect both his academic background and his religious faith, as when he spoke about then-current economic conditions to the Jackson (Tennessee) Rotary Club in December 1947.
 He cited economic situations from the past that could provide insights about what might happen, and the local newspaper account of his speech reported, "Prof. Guyton warned that God is still Master of the universe and that He should be taken into account in all our dealings."

 In June 1936 Governor Hugh L. White appointed Guyton to a four-year term on the State Blind Commission of Mississippi.
 Also that month Mississippi's Lieutenant Governor J. B. Snider appointed him to represent that state on the National Poetry Council and to be a delegate to the Congress of American Poets.